DavidScanu/DavidScanu/README.md

 ### Hi there 👋

+🤖 I'm a student in artificial intelligence at the Microsoft AI School by Simplon and ISEN, 1st promotion of Caen (France).
+I practice rollerblading in my free time!

 <!--
 **DavidScanu/DavidScanu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.